pjha1994/Scrape_reddit/README.md

 # Scrape_reddit
 This includes the files necessary to scrape reddit.
-This is a kind of alternative  to praw.
+This is kind of an alternative  to praw.

 I have included all the major list of subs.